The Apportionment of Human Diversity

-"The Apportionment of Human Diversity" is a 1972 paper on racial categorisation by American evolutionary biologist Richard Lewontin.
-In it, Lewontin presented an analysis of genetic diversity amongst people from different conventionally defined races.
+"The Apportionment of Human Diversity" is a 1972 paper on racial categorisation by American evolutionary biologist Richard Lewontin published in the book series Evolutionary Biology.
+In it, Lewontin presented an analysis of genetic diversity among people from different conventionally defined races.
 His main finding, that there is more genetic variation within these populations than between them, is considered a landmark in the study of human genetic variation and contributed to the abandonment of race as a scientific concept.

 Background

 By the 1960s, anthropologists such as Frank B. Livingstone had concluded that "there are no races, there are only clines" – smooth gradients of genetic variation in a species across its geographic range.
 Lewontin's mentor Theodosius Dobzhansky challenged this, arguing that there are human discrete populations that can be distinguished by differences in the frequency of genetic traits, which he called races.
 At that time the debate was largely semantic, stemming from their different ideas about what race is and how it would be manifested in humans genetics.
 The evidence that was available to Livingstone and Dobzhansky was mostly limited to qualitative observations of phenotypes thought to express genetic variation (such as skin colour).
 This changed over the course of the 1960s, as new techniques began to produce direct evidence for genetic variation in humans at a molecular level.
 By 1972, when Dobzhansky invited Lewontin to contribute to his edited volume of Evolutionary Biology, Lewontin felt that there was sufficient data to look at the problem anew, from a "firm quantitative basis":

 And so I thought, 'Well, we've got enough of this data, let's see what it tells us about the differences between human groups'.
 And so I just looked into the literature, and that literature was in books and so on. [...]
 One day I was going to give a lecture, I think it was in Carbondale, Illinois, or somewhere south.
 I was working in Chicago at the time.
 So I took a couple of these books with me and a pad of paper, and a table of logarithms which I needed for this purpose, and a little hand calculator, and I sat on this bus trip for three or four hours looking at the books, picking out the data, looking it up in the table of logarithms, doing a calculation, and writing it down in tables.
 And when I got back after the round trip I had all the data I needed to write the paper about how much human genetic variation there was, and so I did it.